Geoffrey Garbers Thoughts on everything from PHP to photography

 There are two parts to the application that you’ll need to get.
 Firstly, you’ll need to download the mobile application that runs on your cellphone.
 This can be done by scanning the QR code below, or searching for “remote notifier” in the Android Marketplace.

 In addition to the mobile application, you’ll need to download the desktop notification application.
 This is the application that will run on your PC, and receive the notifications sent via your mobile phone.
 You can view the application’s homepage at http://code.google.com/p/android-notifier/.
-From what I can see, the desktop notifier is available for Linux, Apples, and Windows (I’m running it on Ubuntu 10.04, and it runs like a dream).
+From what I can see, the desktop notifier is available for Linux, Apple, and Windows (I’m running it on Ubuntu 10.04, and it runs like a dream).

 How do I set it up?